martytheparty/showtime/README.md

 happening like setting camera aspect, setting the dimensions...
 - Import/Export Build From Start
 - I should have build auto resize from the start
+- Animate at the attribute level not the object
+- Each should have its own Show Time id that is independent of the threeJS id.

 Features That I Want In The New System

 - multiple views
 - collapsable menu
+- grouping meshes and lights